awslabs/aws-cloudformation-iam-policy-validator/README.md

 The principal used to execute the cfn-policy-validator requires the following permissions.

-###  Sample IAM policy for running the IAM Policy Validator for AWS CloudFormation
+###  IAM policy required to run the IAM Policy Validator for AWS CloudFormation

 ```json
 {